-Welcome to the home of Moscow Ballet's Great Russian Nutcracker in Brooklyn!
-Nearly two years after its extensive restoration was announced, the historic Kings Theatre reopens in February 2015 with its first concert with Diana Ross.
+Welcome to the home of NUTCRACKER!
+Magical Christmas Ballet in Brooklyn: the Kings Theatre!
+Nearly two years after its extensive restoration was announced, the historic Kings Theatre reopened in February 2015 with its first concert with Diana Ross.
 Deputy Mayor Alicia Glen said, "A milestone for the Flatbush community."
 Built in 1929, the Kings Theatre is the largest indoor theater in Brooklyn with over 3,000 seats.
 It closed in 1977 and was acquired by the city in 1983.
 The $95 million work has made sure its grand flourishes—inspired by Versailles and the Paris Opera House, no less—are glowing, with original fixtures such as chandeliers restored, new carpets, tapestries and curtains, all based on archival photographs.

 The venue offers a wide spectrum of programming from local, national and international performing artists, with more than 200 performances annually.
 David Anderson—president for ACE Theatrical Group, the company that is operating the theater—said, "The Kings Theatre is now once again an integral part of this community, after being lost to the city for so long.
-We are so proud to welcome New Yorkers back to the Kings and we thank the community for its incredible support of the revitalization project.
-It is our hope that everyone will join us as we celebrate the historic reopening and embark on the Theatre’s inaugural year of performances."
+We are so proud to welcome New Yorkers back to the Kings and we thank the community for its incredible support of the revitalization project."

 NUTCRACKER!
 Magical Christmas Ballet is honored to present in Brooklyn at the historic and stunningly restored Kings Theatre, and to be a member of the Brooklyn Chamber of Commerce.